What is Graphical Analysis?

 Why Use Graphical Analysis Tools

-Six Sigma teams applies a wide range of graphical tools in each phase of DMAIC.
+Six Sigma teams apply a wide range of graphical tools in each phase of DMAIC.

 Define

-Project team uses various six sigma tools in Define phase like SIPOC (Supplier-Input-Process-Output-Customer), Process maps, value stream mapping, Project charter, SWOT analysis and Voice of customer.
+The project team uses various six sigma tools in the Define Phase like SIPOC (Supplier-Input-Process-Output-Customer), Process maps, value stream mapping, Project charter, SWOT analysis, and Voice of Customer.

-Six Sigma team uses graphical analysis tool.
-Example Bar Chart for process trend, revenue loss etc. Run chart to monitor customer complaints or defects over a period of time.
-Similarly, Box plotis to graphically represent the voice of customer (pictorially depict customer satisfaction of various attributes).
+The Six Sigma team uses graphical analysis tools.
+For example, they use a Bar Chart to understand a process trend, revenue loss, etc. Then, they use a Run chart to monitor customer complaints or defects over a period of time.
+Similarly, A Box Plot graphically represents the voice of the customer (pictorially depicts customer satisfaction with various attributes).

 Measure